 - The parties deal with the disclosure of documents that are relevant to the claim.

-- The parties consider if expert evidence is required and if so, whether that expert should be jointly instructed.
+- The parties consider if expert evidence is required.
+I so, whether that expert should be jointly instructed.

 - Once the parties know each other’s position, they should consider whether mediation would be appropriate to try to resolve matters.